deathly809/physics-problems/docs/2018/October.md

 ## 10/14/2018

 Finished the first 7 chapters!
 I need to move them over into Latex soon.
 I will try to do that over the week.

+## 10/15/2018

+Got a few things done tonight.
+Chapter 4 exercises are in, excluding pictures.
+Fixed up formatting and did some general cleanup of the latex.